-LMAC 5C: Continuous improvement in adult care (T/650/1931)
+LMAC 5C Continuous improvement in adult care (T/650/1931)

-Unit summary The aim of this unit The aim of this unit is to consider the systems and processes used to monitor and develop the quality- develop the quality- of-service provision on to improve outcom nes for individuals.
-Assessment This unit is internally assessed, via a portfolio of evidence.
+Unit summary The aim of this uni The aim of this unit is to consider the systems and processes used to monitor and develop the quality of service provision on to improve outcom es for individuals.
+Assessment This unit is internally assessed via a portfolio of evidence.
 Mandatory Achieved/not yet achieved Level 5 3 credits 25 GLH

 Learning outcomes Assessment criteria The learner will: The learner can: 1.
-Understand 1.1 Describe how to use continuous quality improvement tools and techniques continuous quality to meet regulatory and best practice guidance and requirements improvement in 1.2 Describe the potential signs or indicators of poor practice adult social care 1.3 Discuss how quality assurance practices inform quality improvement activities 1.4 Analyse how governance, audit processes and compliance activity can support person-centred, outcome-based practices Be able to lead continuous 2.1 Monitor and evaluate progress towards the achievement of positive outcomes and the implementation of person-centred practice improvement in practice 2.2 Create opportunities for individuals and others to provide feedback on their experiences of the service 2.3 Ensure that individuals' and others' comments and views about the service are valued and used to improve and develop practice 2.4 Use evidence-based research to identify best practice in outcomes-based and person-centred practice 2.5 Identify areas where digital technology could improve or enhance outcomes based person-centred practice.
+Understand continuous 1.1 Describe how to use continuous quality improvement tools and quality improvement in techniques to meet regulatory and best practice guidance and adult social care requirements 1.2 Describe the potential signs or indicators of poor practice 1.3 Discuss how quality assurance practices inform quality improvement activities 1.4 Analyse how governance, audit processes and compliance activity can support outcome-based, person-centred practices 2.
+Be able to lead 2.1 Monitor and evaluate progress towards the achievement of positive continuous outcomes and the implementation of person-centred practice improvement in practice 2.2 Create opportunities for individuals and others to provide feedback on their experiences of the service 2.3 Ensure that individuals' and others' comments and views about the service are valued and used to improve and develop practice 2.4 Use evidence-based research to identify best practice in outcomes- based and person-centred practice 2.5 Identify areas where digital technology could improve or enhance outcomes-based, person-centred practice.
 2.6 Identify and act on lessons learned from incidents and events 2.7 Review the extent to which systems, processes and practice facilitate positive outcomes for individuals 2.8 Plan for and lead the implementation of improvements to systems, processes and practice